EGROENE/EGROENE/README.md

 ### I write articles on [Medium](https://medium.com/@ethangroene) & [Tealfeed](https://tealfeed.com/ethan_172708)

 ### If I hadn't chosen to get into programming, I may have chosen to go pro in table tennis.
-I'm half-joking. :ping_pong:
+I'm only half-joking. :ping_pong: